NathanHuntzinger/stochastic-shortest-path/README.md

 1. **If there are many paths, should they all be explored?**

-   I decided to sort the paths by nuumber of edges and only explore the shortest 25 paths.
+   I decided to sort the paths by number of edges and only explore the first 25.
    I did this because the number of paths grow exponentially with the number of nodes and it was not feasible to explore all of them.
+25 was chosen pretty arbitrarily, but it seems to work well and is easier to visualize.

 2. **How do we decide which path to explore?**